2022-fall-comp-880/project-prudhvi-vestine-mohamed/REPROT.md

   - Mileage -	miles traveled by vehicle
   - Vin - The vehicle identification number is a collection of 17 characters (digits and capital letters)
   - Title Status - This feature included binary classification, which are clean title vehicles and salvage insurance
-  - Lot - A lot number is an identification number assigned to a particular quantity or lot of material from a single manufacturer.For cars, a lot number is combined with a serial number to form the Vehicle Identification Number.
+  - Lot - A lot number is an identification number assigned to a particular quantity or a lot of material from a single manufacturer.For cars, a lot number is combined with a serial number to form the Vehicle Identification Number.
   - Condition -	Time
 * We have worked on the below investigative questions.
   - *What is the average selling price of a particular car model?*